"A project selection model can enable the organization to consistently and efficiently make the best project choices."

-The first sub-model, labeled simulation, is a consequence model that takes as input estimates of what the possible impacts of conducting a proposed project will likely be and produces as output a forecast for how those impacts will alter, over time, the degree to which the organization will achieve its objectives.
+The first sub-model, labeled simulation, is a consequence model that takes as input project characteristics, including estimates of what the possible impacts of conducting a proposed project will likely be.
+This sub-model produces as output a forecast for how those impacts will alter the degree to which the organization will achieve its objectives.
 The second, sub-model, labeled valuation, is a value model that converts the estimated, project-induced changes to the organization's performance relative to its objectives into a measure of the value of that increment to performance.

 The Value Model

 Though it is the second of the two sub-models, the top-down approach to model construction means that the value model must be designed first.
 The value model identifies the specific organizational objectives that may be impacted by projects and provides performance measures (aka attributes) for quantifying the degree to which the objectives are achieved.
 Utility theory, as described on the two preceding pages, provides methods for constructing value models.
 The value model is a value function if there is no uncertainty over the impacts of projects on objectives as measured by the attributes.
 If there is uncertainty, the model is a utility function.
 In either case, the value model translates the changes that a project induces on the organization's ability to achieve its objectives into a number indicating the value of those changes.